Canonical Correlation Forests: Discussion

-For $L$ trees, $N$ data points, $K$ classes and $\lambda$ features used at each node, the average case training computational complexity of RF is $\mathrm{O}\left(NL\lambda \left(\log N\right)^2\right)$ \cite{louppe2014understanding}.
 The two limiting factors for the complexity of CCFs are the search over possible splits and the CCA calculations.
-Assuming all features are ordinal, the search over splits for CCFs has the same complexity as RF except that one must search over $\nu = \min \left(\lambda,K-1\right)$ dimensions at each node.
-The theoretically achievable\footnote{The numerically stable method used for experiments and outlined in \ref{sec:numStabCCASup} is actually $\mathrm{O}\left(NL\left(\lambda^2+K^2\right)\log N \right)$, with the additional term occuring due to the QR decomposition of the centred $\mathcal{Y}$.
-In practise we found the constant factor for this term to be very small and therefore that this was not a problem.
-However, for datasets with a very large $K$, an alternative method for CCA might be preferable, for example by exploiting the LDA equivalence, if numerical stability can be ensured by other means.} combined complexity for all CCA calculations across the forest is $\mathrm{O}\left(NL \lambda^2\log N \right)$, giving a total complexity of $\mathrm{O}\left(NL\nu \left(\log N\right)^2 + NL \lambda^2\log N \right)$.
-The first of these terms is upper bounded by the complexity of RF, while the second term also is if $\lambda < \log N$.
-Using the recommended value of $\lambda = \Call{ceil}{\log_2 \left(D\right) + 1}$ this means the complexity of CCF is upper bounded by that of RF whenever $N>D$ and may be noticeably lower if $N$ is large and $K$ is small.
-In practise the constant factor for the CCA is typically less than the split search and empirically we found that even for the ORL dataset ($N=400, \; D=10304, \; K=40$) with the default of $\lambda = 15$, only around $1/6$ of the time was taken in the CCA calculations.
+We first consider the cost of this calculation at a single node compared to a RF.
+The theoretically achievable computational complexity\footnote{ This is based on exploiting the LDA equivalence.
+The numerically stable method outlined in Appendix~\ref{sec:numStabCCASup} that was used for our experiments is actually $\mathrm{O}\left(N_j (\lambda+K)^2 +\lambda K \min(\lambda,K) \right)$, with the additional terms occuring due to the QR decomposition of the centred $Y$, the multiplication of the $Q$ matrices, and the SVD decomposition.
+In practise we found the constant factor for these terms to be small and therefore that this was not a problem.
+However, for datasets with a very large $K$, an alternative method for CCA might be preferable, for example by exploiting the LDA equivalence, if numerical stability can be ensured by other means.
+This is also why the computational complexity for the multi-output cases is more complicated.} for each CCA calculation is $\mathrm{O}(N_j \lambda^2)$~\citep{golub2012matrix}.
+Assuming all features are ordinal,\footnote{In the presence of non-ordinal features, $\lambda$ is replaced in the CCF complexity with the number of features used after the 1-of-K encoding is applied. } the cost of the split search a single node for CCFs given $\Phi$ is $\mathrm{O}(N_j \nu_{\max} \log N_j)$ where $\nu_{\max} \le \min \left(\lambda,K-1\right)$ is the number dimensions that need to be searched over.
+This compares with $\mathrm{O}(N_j \lambda \log N_j)$ for RFs, with the dominant cost for both coming from sorting $U$ (or equivalently $X_{(\omega_j,\delta_j)}$ for RFs).
+As CCA and the split search are the two dominant costs, we can say that the per node cost of CCFs is $\mathrm{O}(N_j \lambda^2 + N_j \nu_{\max} \log N_j)$ and of RFs is $\mathrm{O}(N_j \lambda \log N_j)$. \cite{louppe2014understanding} showed that this per node cost for RFs leads to an overall complexity of $\mathrm{O}\left(NL\lambda \left(\log N\right)^2\right)$.
+Presuming that CCFs have the same structural properties as RFs, using their as~\cite{louppe2014understanding} gives a complexity of

-Should one wish to use $\lambda$ significantly larger than the suggested default, speeds gains would be achievable by separately generate $M$ projection matrices $\left\{\Phi_m \right\}_{m=1:M}$, each using $\lambda / M$ features, and search for the optimal split over all generated projections.
-Note if $M=\lambda$, Breiman's RF algorithm is recovered.